mikestepanov/electron-example/README.md

      - If last message is from the user, 'You: ' is appended to the message preview
      - the chat has DMed user image and name and is unchanging
 10) user sends a message by emitting `sendMessage`, the server responds with updated conversation back via `channelUpdate`
+    - the server will delay `channelUpdate` for a new message for 2 seconds
 11) user can send `isDrafting` when typing into the message input, the server responds with `channelUpdate`, labeling the conversation as in draft mode
     - this will show loading (`...`) logic on client
+    - the server will delay `channelUpdate` for draft mode for 1 second

 12. as a bonus, I added multi user view in the second conversation, similar to single user chat with minor changes
     - Character's first name is apppended to the message preview